Voting in an election while outside Canada

-- completing an Application for Registration and Special Ballot online
+- completing the Application for registration and special ballot

 - contacting Elections Canada and requesting an application by mail

 Once your completed application has been approved, your name will be added to the International Register of Electors.
-When a federal general election, a by-election for which you are eligible, or a referendum is called, Elections Canada will automatically mail you a special ballot voting kit if you are an eligible voter.
+When a federal general election, a by-election or a referendum is called, Elections Canada will automatically mail you a special ballot voting kit if you are an eligible voter.

 If you are travelling or studying outside Canada

-If you usually live in Canada but will be out of your riding on election day because you are travelling or studying abroad, you may apply to vote by special ballot.
+If you usually live in Canada but will be out of your riding on election day because you are travelling or studying in a foreign country, you may apply to vote by special ballot.